espressif/esptool/README.md

 ## Protocol

+If GPIO0 and GPIO15 is pulled down and GPIO2 is pulled high when the module leaves reset, then the bootloader will enter the UART download mode.
+It communicates over 115200 8N1.

 The bootloader protocol uses [SLIP](http://en.wikipedia.org/wiki/SLIP) framing.
 Each packet begin and end with `0xC0`, all occurrences of `0xC0` and `0xDB` inside the packet are replaced with `0xDB 0xDC` and `0xDB 0xDD`, respectively.